 Radioactivity is essential for several commonplace items in Canadian homes and businesses.
 In some cases, the presence of radioisotopes in these consumer products is required by law and can even save lives.

 Smoke detectors are the most common consumer product that uses nuclear technology.
-They work by putting a source of alpha radiation, usually Americium-241, near an ion detector.
-The alpha particles coming off of the source cause ionization in the air molecules – that is, they separate an electron from the rest of the molecule, leaving the two halves with an electric charge.
-The electric charge is detectable by a positive and negative charged plate (shown below).
-When there is a certain concentration of smoke in the air, the charge drops, and the electronics in the detector sound an alert.
-This design allows smoke detectors to work for a long time, because Americium-241 has a half-life of 458 years.
+They work by putting a source of alpha radiation, usually americium-241, near an ion detector.
+The alpha particles ionize the air molecules.
+That is, they separate an electron from the rest of the molecule, leaving the two halves with an electric charge.
+The electric charge is detectable by the device and, if there is enough smoke in the air, the charge drops, and the detector sounds an alert.
+This design allows smoke detectors to work for a long time, because americium-241 has a half-life of 458 years.

-Emergency exit signs help illuminate dark corridors during a power outages to help guide people to safety.
-They don’t run on backup power, because they have to function even when backup power fails.
+Emergency exit signs help illuminate dark corridors during power outages to guide people to safety.
+They don’t run on backup power because they have to function even when backup power fails.
 Instead, they’re powered by tritium, a radioactive isotope of hydrogen.
-Tritium releases beta particles that produce fluorescent light when they interact with phosphor-containing material in the sign.
+Tritium releases beta particles that produce fluorescent light when they interact with phosphors in the sign.

-Some antique items, such as Vaseline glass and fiestaware dishware, contain trace levels of radioactivity, as both of these were imbued with uranium for colouration purposes.
+Some antique items, such as Vaseline glass and Fiesta dishware, contain trace levels of radioactivity, as both were imbued with uranium for coloration purposes.